chance2021/devopsdaydayup/011-KinDKubeconfigRBACConfiguration/README.md

 KUBECONFIG=~/.kube/config:readonly-kubeconfig.yml kubectl config view --flatten > /tmp/merged-config
 mv /tmp/merged-config ~/.kube/config
 ```
-Note: If you are using AKS, you should have a service account `readonly-sa` already, which has been associated with an existing readonly cluster role.
-You can just run below script:
+Note: If you are using **AKS**, you should have a **service account** `readonly-sa` already, which has been associated with an existing readonly cluster role.
+You can just run below script instead:
 ```
 api_server=$(kubectl config view -o jsonpath='{.clusters[0].cluster.server}')
 cluster_name=$(kubectl config view -o jsonpath='{.clusters[0].name}')